mttruby/ShredML/README.md

 ## Deployment

+Note: deployment isn't done yet, however, this is what I planned:
 The project includes a simple deployment pipeline using **FastAPI** and **Streamlit**:

 - **FastAPI endpoint:** Accepts a video upload and returns predicted trick class.